enibigir/trackingvertexing/_episodes/01-The five basic track variables.md

 Consider that the `packedPFCandidates` collects both **charged** and **neutral candidates**, therefore before trying to access the track information it is important to ensure that the **candidate is charged** and has the **track information correctly stored** (`track.hasTrackDetails()`).

 > ## Question 2
 > Write a simple script `print-comparison.py` that reads a MiniAOD file and the [AOD](https://twiki.cern.ch/twiki/bin/view/CMS/AOD) file and compare plots of the same variables we looked at before for `HighPurity` tracks.
-For the track p<sub>T</sub> distributuon, focus on the low p<sub>T</sub> region below 5 [GeV](https://twiki.cern.ch/twiki/bin/view/CMS/GeV). **Can you see any (non-statistical) difference with the previosu plots?** You can copy a MiniAOD file with
+For the track p<sub>T</sub> distributuon, focus on the low p<sub>T</sub> region below 5 [GeV](https://twiki.cern.ch/twiki/bin/view/CMS/GeV). **Can you see any (non-statistical) difference with the previosu plots?** The MiniAOD file is located here:
 > > ~~~
-> cp /eos/user/c/cmsdas/2023/short-ex-trk/run321167_ZeroBias_MINIAOD.root $TMPDIR
+> root://cmseos.fnal.gov//store/user/cmsdas/2023/short_exercises/trackingvertexing/run321167_ZeroBias_MINIAOD.root
 > ~~~
 > {: .language-bash}
 {: .challenge}